 Antagonism between a selfish Beijing landlady and a young, headstrong tenant develops into friendship and love in the impressive “You and Me,” from Mainland Chinese director Ma Liwen.
+Against the odds, the helmer takes a potentially static, almost legit-like situation and, with smart directorial choices, transforms it into a high-energy affair that accurately reflects the hateful sparks that fly between the two conflicting protags.
 Fest slots look certain, and astute distribs with Sino experience should start lining up.
 Pic is yet to be released in China.